emily-li/spring-security-example/README.md

 * /secure
   * Secured.
 Redirects to login if user is unauthenticated
 * /login
   * Unsecured.
-Redirects to login?error if login fails
+Redirects to login?error if login fails (default behaviour of Spring Security AbstractAuthenticationFilterConfigurer)

+Uses Thymeleaf

 # Requirements
 * Java 1.8
   * Can easily be rewritten to lower versions, e.g. change IntStream foreach to for loop